daizigege/AIDPro/README.md

 Pre-trained models and insightface_func: https://drive.google.com/drive/folders/1yO-BJ6mBRHoiiKJfs05N4mwCjS7rm6qJ?usp=sharing

 The face alignment processing code must be employed to resize them to 224 pixels with "data_process".
 We use the face detection and alignment methods from InsightFace for image preprocessing.
-Please download the relevant files and unzip them to ./insightface_func/models.
-More can see https://github.com/neuralchen/SimSwap/blob/main/docs/guidance/preparation.md
+Please download the relevant files and unzip them to ./insightface_func/models. pip install insightface==0.2.1 onnxruntime moviepy